mmurali05/mmurali05/README.md

 ## hey there! 👋
-i'm murali shanmuga- current computer engineering student at Rutgers
+i'm murali shanmuga- current computer engineering student at rutgers university- new brunswick